 While the cost of higher education is affordable for some, most students need financial assistance to fund their dreams of a college degree.
-In fact, as per statistics available, of the 20 million Americans attending college each year, 60% or 12 million students need some kind of loan.
+In fact, of the 20 million Americans attending college each year, 60% or 12 million students need some kind of loan.

 The most popular source of student loans is federal student aid from the U.S. Department of Education.

 Here are the basic criteria regarding student loan eligibility for federal student aid:

 - You have a proven financial need. (financial need = cost of attending college minus the expected contribution by your family)

 - You must be a U.S. citizen, U.S. national, or have a Green Card.

 - You must have a valid social security number.